CDCgov/PyRenew/model/docs/example-with-datasets.md

 </div>

 The data shows one entry per site, but the way it was simulated, the number of admissions is the same across sites.
-Thus we will only keep the first observation per day.
+Thus, we will only keep the first observation per day.

 ``` python